 The information in this section is for applicants who:

-• Are currently licensed or registered for active practice in another Canadian jurisdiction, as the equivalent of a CHCPBC Registered Psychologist registrant, and
+• Are currently licensed or registered for active practice in another jurisdiction, as the equivalent of a CHCPBC Full Licence in Psychology, and

 • Are not subject to any practice limitations, restrictions or conditions in another jurisdiction, and

-• Are planning to provide psychological services in BC, for a period of up to 15 consecutive calendar days in a calendar year, for the purpose of:
+• Are planning to provide psychological services in BC, for a period that does not exceed 30 days, for the purpose of:

 • acting as an expert witness,